Damiella Nomenjanahary: Career

 Sandrine Billiet of Cape Verde.
-Only 2 slots were available for African women at the 2020 Summer Games 63kg category, and Nomenjanahary amassed enough ranking points to qualify for the games behind Billiet as the continent number two despite the Nigerian judoka association initially announcing Enku Ewa Ekuta had been selected in February 2021.
+Only 2 slots were available for African women at the 2020 Summer Games 63kg category, and Nomenjanahary amassed enough ranking points to qualify for the games behind Billiet as the continent's number two despite the Nigerian judoka association initially announcing Enku Ewa Ekuta had been selected in February 2021.
 She was selected for the honour to be a Madagascan flag bearer at the opening ceremony in Tokyo.
 She was drawn to compete against Maria Centracchio who won the contest.